 As the risk of global warming grows, there has never been a better time to ditch the plastic and rely on the tap.
 However, that means more people are going to be drinking unfiltered tap water, which isn't as fresh as H20 from a filter.

-Even if you decide to stop using bottles, that doesn't mean you have to switch to unfiltered tap supply.
-Home filters are how you can drink the cleanest water while also protecting the planet.
+Even if you decide to stop using bottles, that doesn't mean you have to switch to an unfiltered tap supply.
+With a water filter for your home, you can be sure you’re getting the cleanest water while doing what you can to protect the planet.

 What Are Whole House Water Filters?

 As the name implies, these types of filters purify your water supply before they even enter your home.
-By the time the H20 reaches your taps, it will have been completed purified, with any remaining contaminants removed.
+By the time the H20 reaches your taps, it will be purified.

-This means that you can drink, eat, and shower with the upmost confidence that your water supply is of the best possible quality.
+One of the benefits of filtered water like this is that it can protect your pipes and plumbing fixtures.
+You can drink, eat, and shower with the utmost confidence that your water supply is of the best possible quality.

 Why Are Whole House Water Filters Better?

-One reason whole house filters are better is because, as the name implies, they filter all the water coming to your home as opposed to one tap or one glass.
+One reason whole house filters are often regarded as the best water filter system is that they filter all the water coming to your home.
+Every tap gets the same quality, filtered water.

 Unlike external filter devices that filter your water after it leaves your tap, whole house filters cleanse your H20 before it leaves the tap.
 This means that a higher quantity of water is filtered to a much higher quality.

--Whether other people in your household refill the filter when it's low.
+- Whether other people in your household who are also getting the benefits of filtered water refill the filter when it's low.
 If you're constantly refilling, the external filter might not be so convenient after all.

 What Kind of Contaminants Are Present in Unfiltered Water?